 The noise repeated itself, this time longer.
 Cooper took Fawkes’ computer to connect to the system and find out the source of the sound.

 “It’s coming from the basement,” she said.
 “How is that possible?
 We’re all here.”

 “I’ll go check it out,” said Monica.
 “Keep your radios turned on!”

 “I’ll go with you!” offered Miles.

-“Do you think there’s somebody down here?” asked Miles with a shrill voice.
+“Do you think there’s someone down here?” asked Miles.

+At the sound of Miles’ shrill voice, the screams increased in intensity along with the sound of someone frantically knocking against metal.
 Monica turned on the basement lights.
-It was clear in the way Miles’ chest rose and fell quickly that he was afraid.
-Monica was also afraid, but she was not going to start showing it to Miles.
-At the sound of Miles’ voice, the screams increased in intensity along with the sound of someone frantically knocking against metal.
-They aimed their weapons ahead as they advanced slowly between the aisles of the shipping containers.
+It was clear in the way Miles’ chest rose and fell quickly; he was afraid.
+Monica was also afraid, but she wasn’t going to show it to Miles.
+They aimed their weapons ahead, and advanced slowly between the aisles of the shipping containers.

 “Tasukete kudasai!” said the muffled voice.

-This time they could hear it clearly.
-It was a Japanese voice asking for help, and it had chilled their bones to the core.
-They knew what the words meant.
-They had heard them many times back in Japan while they shot everyone indiscriminately.
-A lot of bad memories flooded Monica’s mind, and she wished she could get a hold of one of Briggs’ beers.
+This time she could hear it clearly.
+It was a Japanese voice asking for help, and it chilled her bones to the core.
+Monica knew what the words meant.
+She had heard them many times back in Japan while she shot everyone indiscriminately.
+A lot of bad memories flooded her mind, and she wished she could get a hold of one of Briggs’ beers.

 “Monica, did you—”